notalentgeek/notalentgeek-wiki/project/project-commitment/pc-ut-bachelor-thesis-2016/brp/brp-enhancing-organizational-communication/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1.md

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-14.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-14.png)

 * Example applications.
-    * "Follow The Star".
+    * Follow The Star.
     * Meeting Mediator.
-    * The "Presence Book".
+    * The Presence Book.
 * At this age term "application" is still for both hardware and software.
 While, nowadays "application" is more for software application.
 While, hardware application is commonly called by gadget.

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-15.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-15.png)